-The pure white Khao Manee cat is also known as the Khaomanee, the White Gem or the Diamond Eye Cat because of its trademark jewel-like eyes, which may be blue, green, gold or “odd” (two eyes of different colors; for instance, one green and one blue).
-The Khao Manee developed naturally in Thailand many hundreds of years ago, and its name means "white gem."
+The pure white khao manee (pronounced "cow man-ee") is also known as the diamond eye cat because of its trademark jewel-like eyes, which may be blue, green, gold, or “odd” (two eyes of different colors).
+The khao manee developed naturally in Thailand many hundreds of years ago, and its name means "white gem."

-Eye Color: Any shade of blue (including aqua), gold (including shades of brown, copper, amber, yellow and hazel) or green; eyes may also be odd (multiple colors or shades between eyes or within an eye).
+Eye Color: Blue, gold, copper, amber, hazel, or green; eyes may also be odd (multiple colors or shades between eyes or within an eye)

 |Tendency to Vocalize||Medium|

 Thailand is the birthplace of many different cat breeds; some of them are now extinct, but others are still cherished pets today.
 The histories of some cat breeds are limited, but we know a lot about the various Thai cat breeds thanks to the Tamra Maew, also called Treatise on Cats or Cat Book Poems, which is a collection of illustrations and poetic descriptions of cats written sometime around 1350 A.D.

 More than 20 different ancient Thai cat breeds are included in the Tamra Maew, but of those, only five breeds remain in existence today: the wichien maat (Siamese), suphalak (Burmese), the silver-blue korat, the all-black konja, and the all-white khao manee.

 According to the Tamra Maew, some cats were considered lucky while others were thought to bring ill-fortune.
 The khao manee was one of the cats believed to bestow good luck to those around it.
 Odd-eyed khao manees were considered especially lucky.
 Due to the inclusion of illustrations and physical details of cats, some believe that the Tamra Maew may have been an early book of breed standards, which are the written descriptions of the ideal cat of a given breed.